openvmp/partcad/docs/source/design.rst

 Other methods to define parts are coming soon (e.g. `SDF <https://github.com/fogleman/sdf>`_).

-It is also possible to declare parts in ways that piggy back on parts that are already defined elsewhere.
+It is also possible to declare parts in ways that piggyback on parts that are already defined elsewhere.

 +---------+----------------------------------------+----------------------------+